jonahandersson/jonahandersson/README.md

 - 👯 I’m looking to collaborate on **anything about software engineering, cloud engineering with Microsoft Azure, public speaking, serverless with Azure, mentoring in tech, gender & diversity in tech**
 - 📝 I write articles on [https://www.jonahandersson.tech](https://www.jonahandersson.tech)
 - 🎙️  I share knowledge about cloud computing and Azure through public speaking
-- 💬 Ask me about programming in .NET, C#,Microsoft Azure, Mentoring, Blogging, Fullstack Development, SQL, Agile System Development, starting up a community group, etc.
+- 💬 Ask me about programming in .NET, C#,Microsoft Azure, Mentoring, Blogging, Fullstack Development, DevOps Engineering, Infrastructure as Code (IaC), Agile System Development, starting up a community group, writing your first technical book, being resilient in life and being a woman in tech!
 - 📫 Reach me by <a href="mailto:jonah@jonahandersson.tech">e-mail</a> or DM on [Twitter](https://www.twitter.com/cjkodare)
 - 📄 Know about my professional background on [https://www.linkedin.com/in/jonahandersson/](https://jonahandersson.tech/how-i-passed-microsoft-certification-az-204-azure-developer-associate-exam/)